Moti Black, Fishing Boat 1, Pumpkin Challenge 2019

 Digging a bit deeper

-For this design, the final touches were sticking in my narrower curved tool and spinning it around so it cut a small circle all the way through the pumpkin for the light of the lighthouse, then I used a craft knife to cut little grooves to show the rays coming from the light house.
+For this design, the final touches were sticking in my narrower U gouge and spinning it around so it cut a small circle all the way through the pumpkin for the light of the lighthouse, then I used a craft knife to cut little grooves to show the rays coming from the light house.
 This works very well when viewing the pumpkin in the flesh, as the light appears to flash when you move about and catch a direct line of sight to source of light.

 I found that the windows worked better in photographs after I cut through the base and pushed them back into the pumpkin a little way, so although they had the same depth of flesh, they didn't stand as far forward from the pale cabin section.

-Finally, I used two electric tea lights one their side and pointing towards the back of the pumpkin to cast an even, eerie light on this design for the photo shoot.
+Finally, I used two electric tea lights on their side and pointing towards the back of the pumpkin to cast an even, eerie light on this design for the photo shoot.
 If you are doing this design for a semi-dark setting, you will need a stronger light, and the clouds could be cut out entirely if you want the pumpkin to emit more light.

 At which point, at 5 am this morning, I declared pumpkin 3 of the Pittenweem Pumpkin Challenge finished!

 The next pumpkin will be an owl, but I am giving myself tonight off.